 - Signature Mon: Pokémon Masters sets his as Alolan Raichu, which was his first catch after his starter (when it was a Pichu) and is usually the one he leads battles with.

 - Smarter Than You Look: He's naive and easygoing, but not stupid.
-He is actually quite perceptive when it comes to deciphering the feelings of others (e.g.: he quickly realizes that Gladion fears returning to the Aether Foundation), points out the flaw in Faba's plan to stop the heroes, and builds up an impressive team of Pokémon.
+He is actually quite perceptive when it comes to deciphering the feelings of others (e.g.: he quickly realizes that Gladion fears returning to Aether Paradise), points out the flaw in Faba's plan to stop the heroes, and builds up an impressive team of Pokémon.

 - The Smurfette Principle: As a Challenger to your League Title Defense, the only female Pokémon on his team is a Komala.
 In Ultra Sun and Ultra Moon however, if his starter is Popplio, then it is always female.